The Royal Canadian Legion

 I am a Veteran and I’m wondering what kind of services the Legion can provide to me?

-A. The Legion has a network of professional Service Officers at the local and provincial level that can help Veterans with their Veterans Affairs benefit claims, assist and support the transition from service member to Veteran, help Veterans and their families in financial distress, help Veterans and their families access mental health supports, help homeless Veterans and those at risk, get off the streets.
+The Legion has a network of professional Service Officers at the local and provincial level that can help Veterans with their Veterans Affairs benefit claims, assist and support the transition from service member to Veteran, help Veterans and their families in financial distress, help Veterans and their families access mental health supports, help homeless Veterans and those at risk, get off the streets.

 Programs and services for Veterans and their families are free of charge and you do not have to be a Legion member.